zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSource.md

     ?>

 ### requestStart
-Fires when data request is to be made.
+Fired when the data source makes a remote service request.The event handler function context (available via the this keyword) will be set to the data source instance.

 #### Returns
 `\Kendo\Data\DataSource`